Astronaut Robb Kulin Becomes First In 50 Years To Resign

 — Lance Ulanoff (@LanceUlanoff) August 28, 2018

-No stranger to hard work, before his gigs with SpaceX and NASA, Kulin worked as a commercial fisherman in Alaska as well as an ice driller in Antarctica.
+No stranger to hard work, before his gigs with SpaceX and NASA, Kulin worked as a commercial fisherman in Alaska, as well as an ice driller in Antarctica.
 Also, he worked hard for his education, earning a Doctorate in Engineering from UC San Diego.
 At UCSD, he studied dynamic bone fracture, according to his NASA biography.

-Last week, NASA made headlines when a woman lost her internship at the space agency due to a vulgar tweet, which she directed at former NASA engineer Homer Hickam, according to a recent report from The Inquisitr.
+Last week, NASA made headlines when a woman lost her internship at the space agency due to a vulgar tweet, which she directed at former NASA engineer Homer Hickam, according to a recent report from the Inquisitr.
 In her now-deleted tweets, the woman used the “F-word” to announce her excitement over the upcoming internship.
 Hickam simply replied “Language,” and that’s when she went off on an expletive-laden tweet inviting him to suck her non-existing genitalia because she was going to work at NASA.

-Her oh no moment likely came when Hickam replied, “And I am on the National Space Council that oversees NASA.”
-Oops.
+Her “oh no” moment likely came when Hickam replied, “And I am on the National Space Council that oversees NASA.”
 The entire incident led to the woman deleting her Twitter account, and Hickam ultimately deleting his due to the harassment they received over the situation.

 Despite the deleted accounts, the woman apologized, and Hickam accepted and also worked to try to get her internship reinstated.

-While no press is bad press supposedly, NASA experienced a few days of unusual headlines recently.
+While no press is bad press supposedly, NASA has experienced a few days of unusual headlines recently.